phptek/silverstripe-jsontext/README.md

 See [the usage docs](docs/en/usage.md) for examples of JSONPath and Postgres querying and updating.

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
-It does *not* use Postgres' or MySQL's native JSON operators at or below the level of the ORM.
-The aim however is to allow dev's to use their preferred DB's syntax, and to this end you can set the module into `mysql` or `postgres` mode using SS config, see [Configuration Docs](docs/en/configuration.md).
+It does *not* use Postgres' or MySQL's _native_ JSON operators at or below the level of the ORM.
+The aim is to allow dev's to use their preferred DB's syntax, and to this end you can set the module into `mysql` or `postgres` mode using YML config, see [Configuration Docs](docs/en/configuration.md).

 ## Installation

-    #> composer require phptek/jsontext
+    #> composer require phptek/silverstripe-jsontext

 ## Configuration